sneakblue/vue_project/README.md

 ### Pinia Notes ###
 - Each "slice of state" is referred to here as "stores"
-- actions === thunks - allows for use of async functions as well as params to be passed in
+- actions === thunks - allows for use of async functions as well as params to be passed in.
+It is also possible to update the state inside of an action, making the reason to call a getter while fetching from the backend redundant
-- getters === actions (sorta) - since there is no need to declare an action-switch case, getters are more functions to call to make specific updates to the stores
+- getters == actions & reducer switch case rolled into one! - since there is no need to declare an action-switch case, getters are more functions to call to make specific updates to the stores.
+In use if you only want to modify the existing store

 # Vue Docs #